Best MCP Servers for React Native Developers

 }

-5. Sequential Thinking MCP -- Structured Debugging for Native Crashes
+5. Sequential Thinking MCP -- Structured Native Debugging

 Author: Anthropic (official) | Tools: 1 | Context cost: ~1,800 tokens

-React Native debugging is notoriously tricky.
-A crash on iOS might not reproduce on Android.
-A red screen might point to a JavaScript error, a native module misconfiguration, or a bridge communication failure.
-The stack trace might reference Objective-C frames that mean nothing to a JavaScript developer.
+React Native debugging is notoriously tricky -- a crash on iOS might not reproduce on Android, and stack traces can reference Objective-C frames that mean nothing to a JavaScript developer.

 | Configuration | Servers | Estimated Tokens | % of 200K Context |